 Line-Follower Robot

 Line Follower Robot (LFR) is a simple robot concept that is autonomously guided to follow a line, that is drawn over white surface as dark lines or over a considerably dark surface as white lines.
-These lines are detected via the on the robot.
+These lines are detected via the Reflectance Sensor Module on the robot.
 The code uses a PID algorithm in order to actuate motors, deciding whether turn left or right.
 The robot smoothly follows the line with these decisions of slight turns.

 About Tools and Materials: